Outline of business management: Areas of management application

-Management application can be utilised by a person or a group of people and by a company or a group of companies depending upon the type of management skills being used.
+Management application can be used by a person or a group of people and by a company or a group of companies depending upon the type of management skills being used.
 Management can be applied to every aspect of activity of a person or an organization:

 Self-management skills

 Self-governance is the act of conducting oneself to get things done.
 Effective management of oneself is a natural prerequisite of effective management.
 Personal skills related to business activity include: